IblisseAbstractArt/Meiso-potage-Html-flash-collection/[Reitaisai 9]/readme-yuki.txt

 I hope you continue to release wonderful Gensokyo creations even after your marriage.

-To Decchi-san, who answered my unreasonable requests and made music despite all the trouble I caused, To Uda Tetra-san, who, when I said “Tetraemon, give me some ○○ materials~,” pulled materials out of a mysterious PC, To Lucchon-san, who saved me when I said spoiled things like “I can’t draw backgrounds, so this is impossible,” To everyone at Meisou Potage, who warmly welcomed me back when I casually returned despite being unable to properly engage in creative activities for a while, And to everyone who picked up this work,
+To Decchi-san, who answered my unreasonable requests and made music despite all the trouble I caused, To Uda Tetla-san, who, when I said “Tetlaemon, give me some ○○ materials~,” pulled materials out of a mysterious PC, To Lucchon-san, who saved me when I said spoiled things like “I can’t draw backgrounds, so this is impossible,” To everyone at Meisou Potage, who warmly welcomed me back when I casually returned despite being unable to properly engage in creative activities for a while, And to everyone who picked up this work,